 Holiday Inn makes no mention of the vintage of their hotels.
 They try to hide the history of them, when they get old.
 But that is a bad idea.
-Here’s why.
 Hotel guests care only if their hotels are well maintained, if the paint is fresh, and the carpeting is new.
 If the interior is fresh, the staff is friendly and the food is good, it is a successful Holiday Inn.
 Age has little to do with the equation, as hotels need to get “scraped” down to new interiors every few years anyway.
-You can, however, find the vintage old style motels by seeing if they are exterior corridors.
-Sadly, few of the signs survive except in museums.
+You can, however, find the vintage old style motels by seeing if they have exterior corridors.
+Sadly, few of the original great signs survive except in museums.

 Thankfully, still, there are sub-themed Holiday Inns, ones that carve their own identity yet adhere to the brand.

 - The Beverly Garland was built in 1972 by Fillmore Crank for his wife, well-known Hollywood actress Beverly Garland.
 The Beverly Garland Holiday Inn, designed to evoke Hollywood glamour, is nestled on seven lush acres that Beverly’s husband purchased from Gene Autry.
 The hotel is not the old Holiday Inn style (two-story building around pool” or the new one, which is a four-story interior corridor hotel, but its own design.
 It has a sort of California Mission and Spanish Hacienda style, and each guest room and executive suite includes private balconies overlooking Hollywood’s Santa Monica and Verdugo mountains.
 In addition to the pool and fitness center, amenities include tennis courts, a children’s playground, Tula’s California Café and Decoy Lounge.
 The Beverly Garland Holiday Inn is located at 4222 Vineland Avenue, North Hollywood, California, 91602.
 It is still family owned.
-Call 1-800-BEVERLY or visit www.beverlygarland.com.
+Call 1-800-BEVERLY or visit beverlygarland.com.

 - Holiday Inn Cocoa Beach: This Holiday Inn is special because the Apollo astronauts stayed there during the moon shots.
 Even Walter Cronkite and CBS producer Don Hewitt stayed there.
 It is a rather special place because it is next to I Dream of Jeannie Drive.